-contains child tables) which can equally be expanded to show the contained data.
-The user then simply selects the desired contents of one or more of these tables and by saving it creates a page model for this specific page structure.
-This can then be used for all similarly structured pages.
+By clicking the header of each table, the modeler provides more detail on the information contained in the table.
+Some tables contain so-called child tables (tables within tables, see for example Table 3 in which the column "Information" contains child tables) which can equally be expanded to show the contained data.
+The user then simply selects the desired contents of one or more of these tables and, by saving it, creates a page model for this specific page structure.
+The model can then be used for all similarly structured pages.